 Nigel Duncan

-Nigel Duncan is professor of legal education at City Law School, where he trains barristers.
-He lives in Vanbrugh Hill, having moved to this area a few years ago.
+Nigel Duncan is professor emeritus at City Law School, where he trains barristers.
+He lives in Royal Hill.
 As well as volunteering in Westcombe Woodlands he is a Friend of East Greenwich Pleasaunce and has, with others, planted the community orchard there.
-He is a member of the Westcombe Society and a Friend of Greenwich Park and has a long-standing interest in maintaining and improving the environment.
+He helps with the annual Wassail and also volunteers regularly with the conservation project at Vanbrugh Pits.
+He is a member of the Westcombe Society, the Greenwich Society and a Friend of Greenwich Park and has a long-standing interest in maintaining and improving the environment.

 Jerry Avis